RIKEN-RCCS/lens3/README.md

 obtained by using Fugaku at RIKEN R-CCS.

 Lens3 is developed by R-CSS and the [authors](AUTHORS.txt).
-But, the code was reviewed by zzmatu and all remaining bugs are his responsibility.
+But, the code was reviewed by zzmatu and remaining bugs are his responsibility.

 Lens3 utilizes third-party open source software, which is listed in [acknowledgement](v1/ACKNOWLEDGEMENT.txt).
 The directory